 Durability Is Critical

-When bike bells are really cheap, like less than $10, chances are that they won’t last long.
+When bells are really cheap, like less than $10, they seem like an easy way to get the job done but chances are that they won’t last long.
 You need to go for bells that can last for a while.
 So even if you have to spend more than the normal price for them, don’t hesitate.

-Brass or steel bells are expensive but they last longer than the other bells.
-Kid’s bike bells can be cheap though!
+Brass or stainless steel bells are expensive but they last longer than the other bells.
+Kid’s bells can be cheap though!

 Amongst the list, the best bell was certainly the Trigger Bell.
 The design, price, and sound quality are all top-notch.